XRPLF/rippled/src/ripple/net/ShardDownloader.md

 | 0x...  | 705032706  | 2    |

 ##### Config File Entry
-The `download_path` field of the `shard_db` entry will be used to determine where to store the recovery database.
+The `download_path` field of the `shard_db` entry is used to determine where to store the recovery database.
 If this field is omitted, the `path` field will be used instead.

 ```dosini
 # This is the persistent datastore for shards.
 It is important for the health